What Does It Mean To Be Paid In Arrears?

 Not only do customers in arrears hurt their seller financially; they also bring upon unwanted tension to the partnership.
 From the seller’s perspective, it can be awkward to figure out how to politely pry your customers for payment.

-Paid In Arrears Meaning
+Paid in Arrears Meaning

 - Both parties have agreed that payment is due after a project has been completed or service provided, such as the above example of net payment terms on an invoice.